cllama: The Governance Proxy

 │ ├── CLAWDAPUS.md # Infrastructure map (surfaces, skills, topology)

-│ └── metadata.json # Identity, bearer token, handles, policy modules
+│ ├── metadata.json # Identity, bearer token, handles, model and budget policy

 ├── crypto-crusher-1/